Gigaspaces/xap-docs/site/content/xap/12.3/dev-dotnet/xapnet-installation.markdown

 <br>

-You can download all examples presented here from {{%git "https://github.com/Gigaspaces/xapnet-tutorial"%}}.
+You can download all examples presented here from [github](https://github.com/Gigaspaces/xapnet-tutorial).
 Feel free to clone, fork and contribute to the tutorial code.

 # Download and Install XAP
 XAP.NET is packaged as a standard Windows Installer package (.msi file).
-You can download {{%giturl "the latest version" "http://www.gigaspaces.com/xap-download"%}}.
+You can download [the latest version[](http://www.gigaspaces.com/xap-download).

 Once you have downloaded the distribution, start the installation by double-clicking the msi file and the installation wizard will appear and guide you through the installation process.